 - 1/3rd of consumers surveyed said they are willing to pay more for faster food delivery.

 - Food delivery startups have raised a combined $15 billion in over 800 rounds of venture capital funding.

 Types of Food Delivery Business Model

 Let us go through all of the food delivery models one by one.
-But remember, most online food delivery businesses follow the marketplace business model.
+But remember, online food delivery business follow the marketplace business model.

 The Order Only Model